 You have a peripherally inserted central catheter (PICC).
 This is a tube that goes into a vein in your arm.
-It will help carry nutrients and medicine into your body.
-It will also be used to take blood when you need to have blood tests.
+It helps carry nutrients or medicine into your body.
+It is also used to take blood when you need to have blood tests.

-These catheters are used when people need intravenous (IV) medical treatment or routine blood drawing over a long period of time.
+These catheters are used when people need intravenous (IV) medical treatment or routine blood drawing over a long period.

-You will need to rinse out your catheter after every use.
-This is called "flushing."
-Sometimes you will also need to flush it between uses.
+You will also need to rinse out your catheter after every use.
+This is called flushing.
+Sometimes you will need to flush it between uses.

 After some practice, flushing your catheter will get easier.
 A friend, family member, caregiver, or your doctor may be able to help you.